CodeBulletin/Maze.Exe/README.md

-For running it make sure u unzip A.zip and B.zip in /Maze/data
+For running it make sure u unzip A.zip and B.rar in /Maze/data